BandRouteNet: An Adaptive Band Routing Neural Network for EEG Artifact Removal: Experimental Settings

+In this study, three contaminated datasets are constructed: EOG-contaminated EEG, EMG-contaminated EEG, and mixed EOG/EMG-contaminated EEG.
+For the EOG dataset, 3400 EEG segments are paired with 3400 EOG artifact segments.
+For the EMG dataset, EEG segments are randomly reused to match the 5598 EMG artifact segments.
+For the mixed-artifact dataset, EEG, EOG, and EMG segments are aligned to the same sample size, and the noisy signal is generated as:

-Following the dataset construction protocol described in the official benchmark study~\cite{eegdenoisenet}, each EEG-artifact pair is augmented across 10 signal-to-noise ratio (SNR) levels ranging from $-7$ to $2$ dB to enhance training diversity.
-The resulting datasets are then divided into training, validation, and test sets with a ratio of 8:1:1.
-Furthermore, both clean and noisy signals are standardized using the standard deviation of the corresponding noisy signal, as defined below:
+We follow the official EEGDenoiseNet protocol~\cite{eegdenoisenet} for data generation and preprocessing.
+Specifically, each EEG--artifact pair is augmented across 10 SNR levels, ranging from $-7$ to $2$ dB.
+The resulting dataset is split into training, validation, and test sets using an 8:1:1 ratio.